new-church/sc-www/content/contact/_index.md

 description: Contact the Swedenborg Association of Australia
 ---

+# Sign up for monthly Swedenborg Centre enews emails
+To add your email address to our list of people receiving the Swedenborg Centre's monthly enews [click here](https://mailchi.mp/4f0d6f13e724/sign-up-for-swedenborg-centre-enews)

 # Swedenborg Association Of Australia (SAA) Membership
 The SAA is set up to benefit people who are interested in Swedenborg.
 Member benefits are:
 - 20% discount on Swedenborg Centre purchases